-Probiotics are ALWAYS part of any health and wellbeing maintenance or treatment programme.
+Probiotics are very often part of any health and wellbeing maintenance or treatment programme.
 They are just so important to our health and everyday we see research published that bears this out.

 Pro-otic is a multi-strain product which you can keep stable at room temperature.
 It is a lower dose probiotic but very useful.
 It IS grown on a dairy substrate so I tend not to advise it for dairy intolerants (although actually I have never known anyone react to it, but best to be safe).

-The standard one (Bioacidophilus) is now 10 billion bacteria cells per capsule (was 8 billion), the Bioacidophilus Forte is now 30 billion (was 24) and a new product has also just been launched: Bioacidophilus Forte Plus, which contains a whopping 75 billion per capsule.
+The standard one (Bioacidophilus) is 10 billion bacteria cells per capsule , the Bioacidophilus Forte is 30 billion and Bioacidophilus Forte Plus contains a whopping 75 billion per capsule.

 For adults, the minimum level I normally prescribe for maintenance is about 5-10 billion per day.
 Anything that talks in millions by the way is usually a complete waste of time unless you take lots if it.